Welcome to Beckwith Ranch!

 The Beckwith Ranch (Waverly House) is the most historically significant site in Custer County.
 The original structure was built of logs circa 1869.
 It is one of the most photographed locations in Colorado and stands as a testament to the era and the Valley’s ranching roots.
 Through philanthropic donations and community member contributions and volunteerism as well as gifts in kind, we have been able to restore The Beckwith Ranch (Waverly House) to its original glory and maintain its exceptional history with educational tours and events.

 The proceeds from tours and events are used to benefit the needs of maintaining the Beckwith Ranch.
-Future events will allow perpetual nonprofit support (tours, school field trips, weddings, meetings, family reunions, banquets, Bar Mitzvahs, workshops, photography & videography sessions, etc.) This will further enable us to have a significant impact on our community and for us to drive tourism and offer more opportunities to enhance the local economy.
+Future events will allow perpetual nonprofit support (tours, school field trips, weddings, meetings, family reunions, banquets, Bar Mitzvahs, workshops, clubs, photography & videography sessions, etc.) This will further enable us to have a significant impact on our community and for us to drive tourism and offer more opportunities to enhance the local economy.
 We also plan on commencing several proposed educational initiatives that will benefit tourism in the Valley.

 2024 Board of Directors